boehm-s/fun-php/README.md

 ## Why ?

-Because PHP lacks of simple and easy-to-use utilities for functional programming !
+- Because PHP lacks of simple and easy-to-use utilities for functional programming !
+- To prove that we can still have fun with PHP (despite the fact that it's PHP) !!!

 # Installation